newchuyalong/libgdx-learning/Tile-maps.md

 A TiledMapTileLayer has all the same attributes as the generic MapLayer, e.g. properties, objects and so on.

-In addition to those, the TiledMapTileLayer also has a two dimensional array or [TiledMapTileLayer.Cell](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/maps/tiled/TiledMapTileLayer.Cell.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/maps/tiled/TiledMapTileLayer.java#L89) instances.
+In addition to those, the TiledMapTileLayer also has a two dimensional array of [TiledMapTileLayer.Cell](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/maps/tiled/TiledMapTileLayer.Cell.html) [(code)](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/maps/tiled/TiledMapTileLayer.java#L89) instances.

 To access a cell, you can ask the tile layer to hand it out like this: